10 tips for organising your export of grains, pulses and oilseeds to Europe

 Shippers may require the cargo to be fumigated, but check beforehand if your buyer agrees with this – for example, fumigants are generally not allowed for organic products.

-- Use the BMT Cargo Handbook or the Container Handbook to learn more about the storage, shipment and risk factors for various grain products.
+- Use the BMT Cargo Handbook or the Container Handbook to learn more about the storage, shipment and risk factors for various grains and oilseeds.

 - Make sure that your buyer specifically accepts the product and the quality as soon as it arrives.
 You can reduce your liability by improving your documentation of the product handling; for example, take pictures of the loaded products before they leave your premises.

-Common International Commercial Terms or Incoterms for grains, pulses and oilseeds are Free on Board (FOB) and Cost Insurance Freight (CIF).
+International trade uses Common International Commercial Terms or Incoterms (see figure 1).
+The Incoterms for grains, pulses and oilseeds are Free on Board (FOB) and Cost Insurance Freight (CIF).
 The Incoterm 2010 Delivered At Terminal (DAT) has been renamed Delivered at Place Unloaded (DPU) in the renewed Incoterms 2020.
 Each Incoterm has different responsibilities, transfer of ownership and costs.
 All of these must be taken into account when calculating your price.

 Bulk grain and oilseeds are sometimes sold ex-farm to licensed elevators or warehouses.
 This is because of the presence of international buyers in farming countries.